Frequently Asked Questions

 6. Why does drinking water sometimes look cloudy?

-Cloudy water which clears quickly from the bottom up is caused by tiny air bubbles in the water similar to gas bubbles in soda.
+Cloudy water, which clears quickly from the bottom up, is caused by tiny air bubbles in the water, similar to gas bubbles in soda.
 After a while, the bubbles rise to the top and disappear.
-This cloudiness occurs more often in the winter, when drinking water is cold.
+This cloudiness occurs more often in the winter when drinking water is cold.
 Air does not affect the safety of water.
 If you have questions, call 513-591-7700.

-7. Why is water treatment so important?
+7. Why is water treatment so necessary?

 • microbial contaminants such as viruses and bacteria, which may come from sewage treatment plants, septic systems, agricultural livestock operations, and wildlife